-The popular free outdoors Jazz @ The Pond series returns for the fifth year in downtown Brighton's Mill Pond gazebo (on Main Street).
+The popular free outdoors Jazz @ The Pond series -- presented by Caretel Inns of Brighton --returns for the fifth year in downtown Brighton's Mill Pond gazebo (on Main Street).
 The 2017 season wraps up with The Brothers Groove.

 The Brothers Groove are perhaps most conveniently described as a jazz funk trio with bluesy, soulful vocals.
 Their music exudes a sly, savvy funkiness sprinkled with unique characters, harmonies, and ideas.
 Chris Codish (keyboard/vocals) has penned songs that include “pressure cookers, iron pimps, and beautiful women from other realms.”
 These he paints in smokey hues with his intimate baritone while James Simonson (bass) and Skeeto Valdez (drums) lay down a rock solid pocket underneath (both are also explosive, dynamic soloists in their own right).